Donatas Motiejūnas: Shandong Golden Stars (2017–2019)

-On August 9, 2017, Motiejūnas signed a one-year, $2.2 million contract with the Shandong Golden Stars of the Chinese Basketball Association.
-It was reported that he was the highest paid foreigner of the whole league.
-On February 1, 2018, Motiejūnas recorded a triple double leading his team to an important 127–103 victory versus the Jiangsu Dragons by scoring 29 points, grabbing 15 rebounds and dishing out 10 assists.
-On March 13, 2018, Motiejūnas began the 2018 CBA Playoffs with 24 points, 7 rebounds and a victory versus the Jiangsu Dragons 104–100.
+On August 9, 2017, Motiejūnas signed a one-year, $2.2 million contract with the Shandong Golden Stars of the Chinese Basketball Association (CBA).
+It was reported that he was the highest-paid foreigner of the whole league.
+On February 1, 2018, Motiejūnas recorded a triple-double leading his team to an important 127–103 victory versus the Jiangsu Dragons by recording 29 points, 15 rebounds and 10 assists.
+On March 13, Motiejūnas began the 2018 CBA Playoffs with 24 points, seven rebounds and a 104–100 victory versus the Jiangsu Dragons.
 His team defeated Jiangsu Dragons 3–0 in the first round after their third 127–104 victory during which Motiejūnas scored 29 points and grabbed 13 rebounds.
-In the semi-final, they faced Zhejiang Lions club, which offered a much higher competition.
-His team tied the series 2–2 after Motiejūnas solid contribution of 35 points (a career-high in China) and 14 rebounds versus his direct opponent Ioannis Bourousis.
-Despite his yet another astonishing performance of 31 points, 13 rebounds, 2 blocks and one assist, his team was eliminated in the series 3–4 after losing a decisive game 95–105.
+In the semifinals, they faced the Zhejiang Lions, which offered a much higher competition.
+His team tied the series 2–2 after Motiejūnas' solid contribution of 35 points (a career-high in China) and 14 rebounds versus his direct opponent Ioannis Bourousis.
+Despite his yet another good performance of 31 points, 13 rebounds, two blocks and one assist, his team was eliminated in the series 4–3 after an 105–95 loss in game 7.

 On November 8, 2018, Motiejūnas achieved his career rebounds record by grabbing 25 rebounds and scoring 24 points that led his team to a 100–82 victory versus the Jiangsu Dragons.
-Less than a week later, on November 13, 2018, he improved his rebounds record once again by scoring 32 points and grabbing 32 rebounds, his team defeated the Shanghai Sharks 99–96.
+Less than a week later, on November 13, he improved his rebounds record once again by scoring 32 points and grabbing 32 rebounds, while his team defeated the Shanghai Sharks 99–96.

-On March 3, 2019, Motiejūnas scored a career high 43 points, grabbed 17 rebounds, dished out 6 assists and led his team to a 122–83 victory.
-Despite a terrific 2018–19 CBA regular season, during which he averaged 27.3 points, 14 rebounds, 4.2 assists and 1.8 steals, his team was eliminated in the first round of the 2019 CBA Playoffs, after losing 113–105 to the Jiangsu Dragons on March 20, 2019.
+On March 3, 2019, Motiejūnas scored a career-high 43 points, along with 17 rebounds and six assists, and led his team to an 122–83 victory.
+Despite a good 2018–19 regular season, during which he averaged 27.3 points, 14 rebounds, 4.2 assists and 1.8 steals, his team was eliminated in the first round of the 2019 CBA Playoffs, after losing 113–105 to the Jiangsu Dragons on March 20.

 San Antonio Spurs (2019)

 On April 4, 2019, Motiejūnas signed with the San Antonio Spurs.
-He declined to sign a new contract with the Spurs because the Shanghai Sharks of the CBA offered a much more valuable deal.
+He declined to sign a new contract with the Spurs because China's Shanghai Sharks offered a more valuable deal.

 Shanghai Sharks (2019–2020)

-On August 27, 2019, Motiejūnas signed a $6 million contract with the Shanghai Sharks (about $1 million per month).
-On October 1, 2019, he powerfully debuted his new team during a preseason game versus the Houston Rockets with 27 points, 11 rebounds, 3 steals and assists, however his team was crushed 71–140.
+On August 27, 2019, Motiejūnas signed a $6 million contract with CBA's Shanghai Sharks.
 On June 9, 2020, it was reported that Motiejūnas had parted ways with the Shanghai Sharks.
-In 28 games with the team, he averaged 22.8 points, a league-leading 15.1 rebounds, 3.5 assists, 1.8 steals and 0.5 blocks per game in 36.7 minutes of average playing time.
+In 28 games during the 2019–20 season, he averaged 22.8 points, a league-leading 15.1 rebounds, 3.5 assists, 1.8 steals and 0.5 blocks per game in 36.7 minutes of average playing time.